Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 The Palace of Versailles stands as a symbol of the glory of French architecture during the 17th century.

 The Hall of Mirrors (Galerie des Glaces): Simply iconic!
-This superbe hall with its 357 mirrors facing arched windows overlooking the gardens is where the Treaty of Versailles was signed, ending WWI.
+This superb hall with its 357 mirrors facing arched windows overlooking the gardens is where the Treaty of Versailles was signed, ending WWI.
 Imagine the grand balls held here!

 The King's Grand Apartment (Grand Appartement du Roi): A series of stunning salons used for official court functions, each dedicated to a classical deity (Hercules, Venus, Mars, etc.).
 Admire the intricate ceiling paintings and lavish decoration.